danielfrg/pelican-jupyter/README.md

 I try to inject only the necessary CSS by removing Jupyter's bootstrap code and only injecting the extra CSS code.
 In some cases but fixes are needed, I recommend looking at how [my theme](https://github.com/danielfrg/danielfrg.com) fixes them.

-You can suppress the inclusion of any Notebook CSS entirely by setting `IPYNB_IGNORE_CSS=True`, this allows more flexibility on the pelican theme.
+You can suppress the inclusion of any Notebook CSS entirely by setting `IPYNB_SKIP_CSS=True`, this allows more flexibility on the pelican theme.

 The `IPYNB_EXPORT_TEMPLATE` option is another great way of extending the output natively using Jupyter nbconvert.